 Is authenticity the secret to self-confidence?

-Authenticity is something that many of us imagine ourselves to be good at.
+Authenticity is something that most of us imagine ourselves to be good at.

 After all, surely we are nothing else if not ourselves – right?

-Most of us would probably name ‘authenticity’ as being a desirable attribute to have, and we can suggest any number of role models who represent this quality for us.
+Which means we would probably name ‘authenticity’ as being a desirable attribute to have, and we can suggest a number of role models who represent this quality for us.

 However, authenticity is not so much about being yourself as it is about living according to what you most believe in.

 And funnily enough, that can be a little trickier to do…

 So, one of the easiest ways to step into your authenticity is to get clear on the unique set of personal values you hold most important.

 Values are the qualities we most admire and believe in.

 They are also powerful motivators of behaviour and are behind most of what you think, feel and do – even when you don’t realise it.

-Many of us have similar values, but even though you may have some of the same values as other people – the meaning you give to yours will be completely unique to you.
+Many of us have similar values, but even though you may have some of the same values as other people – the meaning you give to yours will be completely unique.

 For example, most of us believe in things like honesty, respect, or courage…but what do these UNIQUELY mean for YOU?

-And more importantly, how do you want to bring them to life – in a PRACTICAL sense- if living in accordance with your values is the essence of what practising authenticity really means.
+And even more importantly, how are you going to bring them to life, if living in accordance with your values is the essence of what practising authenticity really means.

 What does this have to do with self-confidence?

 Have you ever lacked the confidence to speak your truth, or to believe in yourself in a particular situation?

 Or perhaps you may have struggled to express your creativity, or set healthy boundaries with friends or family members?

-This is true for most people, but the real issue is that most of us are not naturally confident to be ourselves.
+This is true for most people, but the real issue is that most of us are not naturally confident to be just be ourselves.

-That’s because a majority of what we experience actually comes down to what we believe in.
+That’s because a majority of what we experience comes down to what we believe in.

 So, it stands to reason that the more you believe in yourself, the more confidence you will have.